Investment Office · · 24 min read

 • Current owner motivations: Why is the seller exiting now?
 If they're choosing to sell after a long hold, it may signal limited further upside.

-The sponsors who navigate the current environment successfully aren't waiting for conditions to improve.
+The sponsors handling the current environment successfully aren't waiting for conditions to improve.
 They're underwriting realistic exit scenarios from day one and structuring deals that don't depend on perfect timing.

 Case Studies: A Success and a Failure